 One of the biggest problems with neck acne treatment is that it can easily be irritated again, making it itch and potentially harming you more than it normally would.
 This isn’t just chemicals you might use while bathing or cleaning: even something as simple as a shirt or coat with a tight collar can be enough to irritate the acne on your neck.
 Scarves, sweaters and other clothing items that touch your neck can be equally irritating, and it’s hard to prevent further irritation without removing that item of clothing altogether.

 That’s not the only main irritant, though.
 Any chemical that adds more oil to your skin is likely to make it worse, or at least prevent it from going away quickly, and it can end up making it more painful in the short term.
 You should also be careful with your hair, especially if you wash it a lot, since traces of the chemicals can still be on them and might rub against certain parts of your neck.

 Use a safe cleanser

-If you want to quickly clean the area near some acne without increasing the risk of it harming you, try to find an oil-free cleanser or cleaning solution that you can use on your neck.
+If you want to quickly clean the area near some acne without increasing the risk of it harming you, try to find a dead sea treatment aloe vera face cleanser that you can use on your face and neck.
 Ideally, you’ll want one that’s gentle and smooth enough to apply easily with your fingers, since brush bristles are usually an irritant as well.
 If you can, it might be worth using solutions that are non-comedogenic, a term that means the chemicals in the formula won’t block your pores and make the acne worse.